 1. Disrupting Craigslist (or eBay)

 Hundreds of companies have tried to kill them with vertical and hyper local marketplaces, but no luck.
 The best quote I heard about this is: Marketplaces are very hard to build, but impossible to die.
-After millions of dollars wasted,e, but far from being “disrupted”.
+After millions of dollars wasted, As craigslist seems to be on the decline, but far from being “disrupted”.
 Yet people try.

 Dating has a shelf-life